-Most CO_2 emissions from the metal industry are caused by solid carbon used in the reduction process.
+Most CO2 emissions from the metal industry are caused by solid carbon used in the reduction process, results:

 - In order for biocarbon to be able to replace fossil coal, it must result in a more efficient production of metal.
-A number of different biocarbon qualities have been compared to fossil carbon. - Carbon from biogas is a possible carbon source in the production of Mn alloys. - Several new technologies have been considered for further research.
+A number of different biocarbon qualities are compared with fossil carbon. - Carbon from biogas is a possible carbon source for the production of Mn alloys. - Several current new technologies have been considered for further research.
 This has resulted in two spin-off projects- one on the use of hydrogen plasma in metal production and one to study electrolysis in manganese production.